 The Pros and Cons of DC fans

 DC technology has become much more sophisticated in recent years, and it can now be applied to both residential and industrial ceiling fans.
-DC fans have motors that rely on permanent, built-in magnets in order to attract and repel a rotor around an axis joined with invertors.
+DC fans have motors that rely on permanent magnets in order to attract and repel a rotor around the axis using electronic switching.
 DC technology is much newer than AC technology, which means there are fewer options available.

 PRO: Minimal electromagnetic interference